US STOCKS-Wall St ends down after energy slide, Yellen comments

 By Caroline Valetkevitch

-S&P energy, down 1.0 percent, led the day's decline as U.S. crude oil closed down 3.3 percent.
-The fall snapped a run of five straight days of gains in the energy index.
+Stocks added to losses after Yellen's comments, which caused investors to reset their expectations of a December rate hike above 60 percent.

-Stocks added to losses after comments by Yellen, who told Congress the Fed expects the economy to continue to grow at a pace that returns inflation to policy-makers' target and that "if the incoming information supports that expectation ...
-December would be a live possibility" for a rate increase.
+Yellen said December remains a "live possibility" for a rate increase, and William Dudley, the president of the New York Fed and a permanent voting member of the Fed's policy panel, said later on Wednesday that he would "completely agree" with Yellen.

-Still, S&P utilities, which tend to fall in a higher-rate environment, were up 0.4 percent, making it the day's best-performing sector.
+Still, S&P utilities, which tend to fall in a higher-interest rate environment, were up 0.4 percent, the day's best-performing sector.

-On Friday, Wall Street registered its strongest monthly performance in four years and posted a fifth straight week of gains.
+Stocks rallied after the Fed's statement last week, when it signalled a December rate hike was still on the table, yet the ongoing debate over when the Fed will actually make its move has added uncertainty to the market.

-Stocks rallied after the Fed's statement last week, when it signaled a December rate hike was still on the table, yet the ongoing debate over when the Fed will make its move has added to investor uncertainty.
+"It's really that uncertainty - investors don't know whether to applaud a rate hike or to fear it," said Bruce Zaro, chief technical strategist, Bolton Global Asset Management in Boston.

-"It's really that uncertainty - investors don't know whether to applaud a rate hike or to fear it," said Bruce Zaro, chief technical strategist at Bolton Global Asset Management in Boston.
+The ADP National Employment Report showed U.S. private employers maintained a steady pace of hiring in October, while data from the Institute for Supply Management showed a jump in new orders buoyed activity in the services sector.

-Time Warner, down 6.6 percent at $72.20, weighed on the S&P 500 the most after the company said ratings for its "key" domestic entertainment networks have dropped more than anticipated.
-Shares of Twenty-First Century Fox Inc dropped 5.2 percent to $29.65 after it reported lower-than-expected quarterly revenue.
+The reports come ahead of nonfarm payrolls data on Friday, the most widely watched U.S. economic indicator.

-U.S. health insurers also slid, with UnitedHealth down 2.6 percent at $114.64, the biggest drag on the Dow after WellCare Health Plans Inc announced that its new Iowa Medicaid contract will be net unprofitable over its three-year contract life.
-WellCare shares dropped 9.1 percent to $81.11.
+Time Warner, down 6.6 percent at $72.20, weighed on the S&P 500 the most after the company said ratings for its "key" domestic entertainment networks have dropped more than anticipated, while shares of Twenty-First Century Fox Inc dropped 5.2 percent to $29.65 after it reported lower-than-expected quarterly revenue.

-After the bell, shares of Facebook hit an all-time high of $109.34 following its earnings report, before paring gains to about 4 percent at $108.00.
-Whole Foods Market shares dropped 7.2 percent to $28.55, also after its results.
+U.S. health insurers also slid, with UnitedHealth, down 2.6 percent at $114.64, the biggest drag on the Dow after

 * Says co has put off establishment of unit in Laos Source text for Eikon: Further company coverage: